Are 0% interest student loans better than $10,000 cancellation?

 The Biden administration is expected to announce $10,000 in cancellation to federal student loan borrowers earning less than $150,000 for individuals and $300,000 for couples.
 This aligns with the president’s campaign promises but falls short of what some experts think is necessary.

-“When there is a way you can reset the course of history for certain populations, you should,” Murray says.

 Tomas Campos, CEO and co-founder of debt optimization software Spinwheel, thinks 0% student loan interest could be a realistic solution.
 Student loan debt “impacts half of American households.
-They may not be in debt themselves, but they see their loved ones struggling with it,” says Campos.
+They may not be in debt themselves, but they see their loved ones struggling with it,” he said.

 LOAN Act

-Last summer, U.S. Sen. Marco Rubio, R-Florida, reintroduced the Leveraging Opportunities for Americans Now Act.
-This act, first introduced in May 2019, calls for the government to disburse all federal student loans at 0% interest and replaces interest charges with a one-time origination fee.
+Last summer, Sen. Marco Rubio, R-Florida, reintroduced the Leveraging Opportunities for Americans Now Act.
+First introduced in May 2019, it calls for the government to disburse all federal student loans at 0% interest and replace interest charges with a one-time origination fee.

 If a student borrows $27,000 in federal loans at the 2022-23 interest rate of 4.99%, their payment would be about $286 a month for 10 years, with $34,349 repaid in total.
 With a 20% origination fee and no interest, that borrower would have $270 monthly payments with a $32,400 total repayment.